Get involved with the Ettercap project

 How to submit code you've worked on

-1 - Once you've worked all the known bugs out of your code, you can create a patch file and send it to the ettercap.project gmail account
+1 - Once you've worked all the known bugs out of your code, commit it to your fork of Ettercap code on Github.

 During testing, you can test however you want, but there are a few high level principles that will need to be followed: